House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Convenience

 There are pros and cons to having batteries.
-They are great because you can take them virtually anywhere with you, especially those hard to get places, without any limitations.
-The only problem is that the battery only lasts for so long.
+They are great because you can take them virtually anywhere with you, especially those hard-to-get places, without any limitations.
+The only problem is that the battery has a short lifespan, especially if you use the drill often.

-Another reason many like cordless drills is the fact that they are not as cumbersome as their corded friend.
-If you are a homeowner and basically just use it for light projects, then a cordless could be the one for you.
+Another reason many like cordless drills is that they are not as cumbersome as their corded friends.
+If you are a homeowner and just use a drill for light projects, a cordless model is ideal.

-Sometimes batteries just wear out and sometimes they go bad.
-One reason that a battery may go bad is if you don’t use your drill often and it just sits around for an extended period of time.
-When they do go bad, you can purchase replacement batteries pretty easily, though in some cases the battery can cost almost as much as a new tool.
-It’s also worth noting that manufacturers upgrade batteries from time to time, which can make it difficult to find an appropriate replacement.
+Sometimes batteries wear out, and sometimes they go bad.
+One reason that a battery may go bad is if you don’t use your drill often and it just sits around for an extended period.
+When they lose their charge, you can purchase replacement batteries pretty easily, but in some cases, the battery can cost almost as much as a new tool.
+It’s also worth noting that manufacturers upgrade batteries occasionally, making it difficult to find an appropriate replacement.

 Why Choose a Cordless Drill?